curityio/mobile-deployments/README.md

 - User: `admin`
 - Password: `Password1`

-If you use ngrok you can also sign into the DevOps Dashboard and create test user accounts:
+If you use ngrok and you have a suitable license file you can also sign into the DevOps Dashboard and create test user accounts:

 - URL: `https://localhost:6749/admin/dashboard`
 - User: `admin`